mmaulwurff/status-widget/Readme.md

 ## Features

-- minimalistic UI
+- minimalistic UI;
+- customizable;
-- extendable - it's possible to add more message types.
+- extendable - see API.
-- customizable

 ## API

 Status Widget is extendable - you can track any kind of thing.
-To do this, create a class that inherits sw_Tracker and override its methods:
+To do this, create a class that inherits sw_Tracker.
+See `zscript/status-widget/tracker.zs` for API documentation and `sw_InventoryTracker` for an example.

-- `initialize()` is used to set up your tracker.

-- `sw_Messages getStatus(Dictionary savedStatus)` is used to create
-  messages. `savedStatus` contains last reported status: counts of things player had before this moment.
-Trackers read and write to `savedStatus`.
-See `sw_InventoryTracker` for an example.

-Messages with the same name will be squished together if they are next to each other.
+## Acknowledgments

+- Thanks to Ac!d for bug reports.

 ## Info